 - Trowels made with stainless steel may cost more, but they are more durable and tend to last longer.

-Dibbers are useful for making planting holes for your seedlings, seeds, and bulbs.
-It makes accurate, same size holes, which are perfect if you have limited space in your garden and to make sure that each plant has enough space to grow in.
+Dibbers are useful for making planting small holes for your seedlings, seeds, and bulbs.
+It makes accurate, same size holes, which are perfect if you have limited space in your garden and vegetable gardens and to make sure that each plant has enough space to grow in.

 - Those made of stainless steel are easier to clean and put away.
 Just wash it with running water, wipe it, and they are ready for storage.